guangnianchenai/guangnianchenai.github.io/_pages/about.md

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 A paper has been accepted by IEEE Transactions on Big Data.
-Thanks for all collaborators!
+- *2024.12*: &nbsp;🎉🎉 A paper has been accepted by IEEE Transactions on Big Data. **Many thanks for Chang GieGie!**
-- *2024.09*: &nbsp;🎉🎉 A paper has been accepted by NeurIPS 2024.
-Thanks for all collaborators!
+- *2024.09*: &nbsp;🎉🎉 A paper has been accepted by NeurIPS 2024. **Many thanks for the God Hanpeng!**
 - *2024.04*: &nbsp;🎉🎉 A paper has been accepted by Knowledge-based Systems.
-Thanks for all collaborators!
+Thanks for Boyu!
 - *2024.04*: &nbsp;🎉🎉 A paper has been accepted by IEEE Transactions on Computational Social Systems.
-Thanks for all collaborators!
+Thanks for Boyu!
 - *2023.01*: &nbsp;🎉🎉 A paper has been accepted by ICLR 2023.
-Thanks for all collaborators!
+Thanks for Kaiyuan and Gaichao!
 - *2022.09*: &nbsp;🎉🎉 A paper has been accepted by ICDM 2022.
-Thanks for all collaborators!
+Congratulations to Qiuting!

 # 📝 Selected Publications
 ("*": equal contribution; "†": correspondence)